meglwhy/tp/docs/UserGuide.md

 > **Warning**: Deleting a household will also delete all associated sessions.
 This action cannot be undone.

 ### List all households
-You can view all households with the `list-households` command.
+You can view all households with the `list` command.
 ```
-list-households
+list
 ```

 Expected outcome (System Message):